m0ppers/arangodb-mesos/README.md

     The secret for authentication with the Mesos master.

-  - `ARANGODB_PRINCIPAL`, overriding `--principal`:

-    The authentication principal for the Mesos master.

-  - `ARANGODB_HTTP_PORT`, overriding `--http_port`:

-    This is the port the HTTP/REST API and web UI will listen to.

-  - `ARANGODB_ROLE`, overriding `--role`:

-    This is the Mesos role under which the framework/service is running.
-    The default is "*".

-  - `ARANGODB_USER`, overriding `--user`:

-    This is the user under which executors will be started by the Mesos slaves.
-The default is to use the same user name as the framework scheduler is running under.

-  - `ARANGODB_VOLUME_PATH`, overriding `--volume_path`:

-    All instances of ArangoDB will run in Docker containers and will mount some directory below the path given here as a volume into the container.
-That is, the actual persisted data and logs of the database will reside below this path.
-Note that before the age of persisted volumes this does not make much sense, since new instances will usually be started by different Mesos slaves and thus will no longer find the old state.
-Furthermore, nobody will clean up the space used after termination!
-This will all be better when we have persistent volumes and Mesos actually controls these resources in a better way.

-  - `ARANGODB_WEBUI`, overriding `--webui`:

-    This is the URL of the web UI, if not given explicitly it is put together with a guess of the hostname and the given port above.

   - `ARANGODB_ZK`, overriding `--zk`:

     This is the URL to access the persisted state in zookeeper, it will